tfabris/CrowCam/README.md

 manual and repetitive, and also work around some unfixed bugs in the streaming software and in YouTube itself.

-This project could be useful to anyone who uses any kind of unattended camera, who wants to stream it to YouTube, but might have encountered the same problems with YouTube that I did.
+This project could be useful to anyone who uses Synology Surveillance Station to stream a camera to YouTube, but who might have encountered the same problems with it that I did.
 It's also a good platform for demonstrating some useful programming techniques.
 These scripts include well-documented methods for the following things: